AndrewBruceYoung/MATH261A-Project-1-Nurse-Shortage/README.md

 .gitignore

-External Sources I used:
+### External Sources

 https://data.ca.gov/dataset/registered-nurse-shortage-areas-in-california # for data

 https://www.rdocumentation.org/ # for coding help

 https://stackoverflow.com/questions # for coding help

+### License statement

-License statement: The dataset is provided via the California Open Data Portal, which lists a license for each resource on the landing page.
+The dataset is provided via the California Open Data Portal, which lists a license for each resource on the landing page.